kshitijchaudhary/lambda-file-sorting-app/readme.md

 This workflow ensures that users can easily upload files, track the progress of the sorting process, and download the final sorted file with minimal interaction.

-## Detailed Workflow
-User Uploads a File: The user selects a .txt or .csv file for upload.
-The file is validated to ensure it matches the required format.
-Once selected, the upload button becomes enabled, and the file is uploaded to the sort-in-bucket in AWS S3.

-### File Sorting Process:
-Upon successful upload, an AWS Lambda function (file-sorting-function) is triggered.
-This function processes the file and sorts its data.
-The sorted data is then stored in the sort-out-bucket.

-### Progress Display:
-During the upload and processing steps, the user is shown a progress bar indicating the status of the upload and the sorting process.

-### File Download:
- Once the file is sorted, the user can download the processed file by clicking the download button.
-The sorted file is made available via a signed URL from AWS S3, allowing secure download access.
 ## Screenshots

 ### Pages